Nikon D3100 vs D7200

 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3100 does not provide wifi capability.

-Both the D3100 and the D7200 have been discontinued, but can regularly be found used on eBay.
+Both the D3100 and the D7200 have been discontinued, but can regularly be found used on ebay.
 The D3100 was replaced by the Nikon D3200, while the D7200 was followed by the Nikon D7500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3100 Manual (free pdf) or the online Nikon D7200 Manual.
+Further information on the features and operation of the D3100 and D7200 can be found, respectively, in the Nikon D3100 Manual (free pdf) or the online Nikon D7200 Manual.

 So what conclusions can be drawn?
 Is the Nikon D3100 better than the Nikon D7200 or vice versa?
 The listing below highlights the relative strengths of the two models.